awarebayes/RecNN/readme.md

 All of cat features had been label encoded, numerical standardized.

+Note: data is not frequently updated, but the notebook is designed to run each chapter independently.
+For instance, today I didn't add PCA movie embeddings, but you still can easily generate them yourself in a matter of 5 minutes or so.

 Here is an example of how the movie info looks like:

 ```python